chef/automate/components/docs-chef-io/content/automate/ha_iam_user.md

 - AmazonAPIGatewayAdministrator
 - AmazonS3FullAccess

-These permissions can be directly added to the user or via IAM Group.
+Add the permissions directly to the user or via IAM Group.

 {{< note >}}

 Keep access key ID and secret access key handy.
-Refer [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) page for detailed information on regenerating access key ID and secret access key.
+Refer to [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) page for detailed information on regenerating access key ID and private access key.

 {{< /note >}}

 Once we have an AWS account, we'll need to create an IAM user to programmatically interact with it and configure the AWS CLI (command-line interface).
 Amazon IAM enables you to manage users and user permissions in AWS.
 You can create one or more IAM users in your AWS account.
 You might create an IAM user for someone who needs access to your AWS console or when you have a new application that needs to make API calls to AWS.
 This is to add an extra layer of security to your AWS account.

-## Creating an IAM User
+## Create an IAM User

 1. Navigate to your AWS account.
 1. Select **IAM** from the list of services from the AWS console.
 The **IAM dashboard** screen appears.